sous-chefs/openvpn/README.md

 * `node["openvpn"]["signing_ca_cert"]` - CA certificate for signing, default `/etc/openvpn/keys/ca.crt`
 * `node["openvpn"]["signing_ca_key"]` - CA key for signing, default `/etc/openvpn/keys/ca.key`
 * `node["openvpn"]["routes"]` - Array of routes to add as `push` statements in the server.conf.
 Default is empty.
+* `node["openvpn"]["script_security"]` - Script Security setting to use in server config.
+Default is 1.
+The "up" script will not be included in the configuration if this is 0 or 1.
+Set it to 2 to use the "up" script.
 * `node["openvpn"]["push"]` - DEPRECATED: Use `routes` above.
 If you're still using this in your roles, the recipe will append to `routes` attribute.

 The following attributes are used to populate the `easy-rsa` vars file.
 Defaults are the same as the vars file that ships with OpenVPN.